 How exactly do you tackle dry skin?

-People with dry skin are more susceptible to signs of aging, so if you are one of the dry types, be sure to layer on plenty of oil-rich skin and body care products, and don’t forget SPF!
-Use a moisturizer that contains SPF, so you don’t have to think twice about incorporating it into your daily routine, and can maintain hydrated and protected skin.
-Find one that is broad-spectrum so it protects you from UVB and UVA rays.
+People with dry skin are more susceptible to signs of aging, so if you are one of the dry types, be sure to layer on plenty of SPF (regardless of the season and whether the sun is out!)
+Opt for a moisturizer that contains SPF so you don’t have to think twice about incorporating it into your daily routine, and can maintain hydrated and protected skin.
+We recommend SLMD's Daily Moisturizer with SPF 15 — it's broad spectrum so it protects from UVB and UVA rays.